-- (b) The Department of Transportation shall prepare standard plans for Visitor Information Center buildings for use throughout the State.
-Those plans shall be used in the construction of all Visitor Information Centers with only minimal modifications, not to exceed ten percent (10%) of the construction cost, permitted to meet unique environmental factors of the particular site. - 43 Requested by: Senator Goldston
+(b) The Department of Transportation shall prepare standard plans for Visitor Information Center buildings for use throughout the State.
+Those plans shall be used in the construction of all Visitor Information Centers, not heretofore included in any Transportation Improvement Plans, with only minimal modifications, not to exceed ten percent (10%) of the construction cost, permitted to meet unique environmental factors of the particular site.

+42 Requested by: Senator Goldston